-In her book, It’s Not You It’s What Happened to You, Dr. Christine Courtois defines trauma as any event or experience (including witnessing) that is physically and/or psychologically overwhelming to the exposed individual.
-These events can also include the “normal,” commonplace events we all experience as we grow up, such as: divorce, moving or transitions in school (loss); having your first intimate dating relationship end (rejection); parents being mis-attuned to your emotional needs as a child (emotional neglect); being bullied, discriminated against, teased, or judged (humiliation); or growing up with a single or widowed parent (abandonment).
+However, consider the “normal,” phase of life events that we all experience as we grow up, such as: divorce, moving or transitions in school (loss); having your first intimate dating relationship end (rejection); parents being mis-attuned to your emotional needs as a child (emotional neglect); being bullied, discriminated against, teased, or judged (humiliation); or growing up with a single or widowed parent (abandonment).
+Aren’t these commonplace, everyday experiences traumatic, too?
+Therapists refer to these normal, transitional life events as “small t” traumas.

 How do traumatic experiences impact your physical and mental health?